-Most home owners have never received any sort of training on how to care for their homes and as such they spend a lot of time and money learning things the hard way.
+Most homeowners have never received any sort of training on how to care for their homes (hence why a home warranty can be a good option) and as such, they spend a lot of time and money learning things the hard way.
 But home air duct cleaning doesn’t need to be one of those things you pay someone else to do or you spend a lot of time and money learning how to do it.
-Instead we are going to go step by step and explain how to do and why.
+Instead, we are going to go step by step and explain how to do and why.
 This can help save you time, energy and money.

 Air Duct Cleaning – Cost Savings:

 Buying the supplies, the air duct cleaning tools is a one-time cost.
-Most people already own a vacuum, power drill and the other items can be purchased at your local hardware store and should have a good lifespan.
-The flex duct brush can also be used for cleaning other things as well, like the vent to your clothes dryer.
+Most people already own a vacuum, power drill, and other items that can be purchased at your local hardware store and should have a good lifespan.
+The flex duct brush can also be used for cleaning other things as well, as the vent to your clothes dryer.

-How Often Should You Clean Your Home Air Ducts?
+How Often Should You Clean Your Air Ducts?

 You should clean your homes air ducts 1-2 times a year, the most common times are at the beginning of the spring and fall.
-For fall this starts the time of year that many people begin spending more of their time indoors and if they had their windows open all summer the chances of bringing dirt into their hvac system has increased.
+For fall this starts the time of year that many people begin spending more of their time indoors and if they had their windows open all summer the chances of bringing dirt into their HVAC system have increased.
 For spring this marks the time after everyone has spent all their time indoors during the winter and getting a fresh start with a clean system is ideal.
 If you have pets or allergies you may want to do this more frequently.
-Cats and dogs in particular that shed a lot their fur can begin to pile up in your vents from the return vents sucking their hair into the hvac system.
-Most of the time your air filter will catch these and other dust particles.
-However, if you haven’t cleaned your filter on a regular basis this can make your hvac system work harder than it needs to.
+Cats and dogs in particular that shed a lot of their fur can begin to pile up in your vents from the return vents sucking their hair into the HVAC system.
+Most of the time your air filters will catch these and other dust particles.
+However, if you haven’t cleaned your filter on a regular basis this can make your HVAC system work harder than it needs to.